Wrike logo.

 In my experience, process maps bring structure to chaos, particularly in complex cross-functional projects.
 They also serve as powerful tools for business process improvement: Spotting inefficiencies, aligning stakeholders, and setting the stage for automation.

-In this article, I’ll walk you through the fundamentals of process mapping — what it is, how to do it, which formats to use, and how to take your map from paper to execution using tools like Wrike.
+In this article, I’ll walk you through the fundamentals of process mapping — what it is, how to do it, which formats to use, and how to take your map from paper to execution using software like Wrike.

 Key takeaways